JackRowntree/cable-task/README.md

 Runs a function calculating the top 10 most common postcodes.

 #### Load
-Loads to output db
+Appends to output db

 ### Notes on code

 #### Testing
 Pytest suite exists and is run when the container spins up.
 As a time-saving choice I tested functionality that did fiddly stuff, which resulted in pretty low test coverage.
-Obviously in poroduction this would be as high as possible.
+Obviously in production this would be as high as possible.

 #### Schema/QA
 The checks I added with pandera also have really low coverage, but again a contributor could easily augment it.

 #### Code quality
 More time could have been devoted to type hints, exhaustive docstrings.
 I sacrificed this for speed.

-# TODO
-script checks
-shoulds:
-QA checks, done
-schemas, done
-db upsert logic dnoe ish